-1. Proposals ranging from \$5,000-\$50,000 will be accepted.
-Proposals must articulate the space of their critical intervention in alignment with GAHDT's mission and, if relevant, with GAHDT's

-3. Proposals should run no more than six double-spaced pages, exclusive of all supporting addenda (letters of support, two-page team CVs and budgets).
-Proposals should explain the project's relevance and impact; articulate how the project engages critical societal challenges (be they social, economic, environmental or political); describe how the project promotes diversity and inclusion; outline a plan for meaningful involvement of students; note opportunities for cross-disciplinary collaborations; and include a plan for the dissemination of the work.
-4. Proposals may request cash allocations for such items as artistic materials and services; exhibitions, performances, concerts, symposia and publications in multiple media platforms; guest artist workshops; travel necessary for the collaboration or touring of arts/tech outcomes;
+- 1. Proposals ranging from \$5,000-\$50,000 will be accepted.
+Proposals must articulate the space of their critical intervention in alignment with GAHDT's mission and, if relevant, with GAHDT's Society of Fellows' annual theme of CARE | CULTURE | JUSTICE. - 2.
+A concise (two-page) CV of all proposers must be included, as well as a letter of support if community organizations are involved. - 3.
+Proposals should run no more than six double-spaced pages, exclusive of all supporting addenda (letters of support, two-page team CVs and budgets).
+Proposals should explain the project's relevance and impact; articulate how the project engages critical societal challenges (be they social, economic, environmental or political); describe how the project promotes diversity and inclusion; outline a plan for meaningful involvement of students; note opportunities for cross-disciplinary collaborations; and include a plan for the dissemination of the work. - 4.
+Proposals may request cash allocations for such items as artistic materials and services; exhibitions, performances, concerts, symposia and publications in multiple media platforms; guest artist workshops; travel necessary for the collaboration or touring of arts/tech outcomes;

 research or performance-based research; innovative teaching and learning opportunities; documentation (e.g. archives, podcasts, videos, website development); student support, including undergraduate scholarships; GA tuition and fees; course releases for tenure-track faculty (at the lecturer rate) or off-duty (summer) salary for faculty; and hourly supplemental pay for lecturers.
-Depending on the scope of their contribution to the project, PIs may be awarded research stipends.
+Depending on the scope of their contribution to the project, Pls may be awarded research stipends.
 These allocations should not exceed 10% of the total award received.
 These suggestions are intended to be illustrative and not exclusive.
 Proposers are encouraged to be visionary and imaginative in thinking about possible applications of funds.